LennartHennigs/Button2/README.md

 - There are two possible callback functions: `setLongClickDetectedHandler()` and `setLongClickHandler()`.
 - `setLongClickDetectedHandler()` will be called as soon as the defined timeout has passed.
+- `setLongClickHandler()` will only be called after the button has been released.
-- `setLongClickDetectedRetriggerable(bool retriggerable)` allows you to define if want to get multiple norifications for a single long click depeding on the timeout.
+- `setLongClickDetectedRetriggerable(bool retriggerable)` allows you to define whether want to get multiple notifications for a single long click depeding on the timeout.

 ### Timeouts